cbatista8a/graphapi/Readme.md

 ```
 ### Performance Monitoring

-You can monitor the performance of your GraphAPI requests by inspecting the response's `performance` object, which includes timing information.
+You can monitor the performance of your GraphAPI requests by inspecting the response's `performance` object (when Debug mode or profiling are enabled), which includes timing information.

 ### License